Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 #### *Tree to visualize relatedness with table as legend*

 #### Prior data wrangling:
-Subtelomeric repeat units from across the GR and GS genomes which are >86% similar in DNA sequence to the EPSPS-Cassette 451bp subtelomere repeat unit were obtained via [BLAST+](https://github.com/ncbi/blast_plus_docs) (version 2.14.0).
-The extracted subtelomeric repeat units were aligned to eachother and the EPSPS-Cassette subtelomere repeat unit with [MUSCLE5](https://github.com/rcedgar/muscle) (version 5.1.0) before creating a tree with [RAXML-NG](https://github.com/amkozlov/raxml-ng) (version 1.1.0).
+Subtelomeric repeat units from across the GR and GS genomes which are >86% similar in DNA sequence to the _EPSPS-Cassette_ 451bp subtelomere repeat unit were obtained via [BLAST+](https://github.com/ncbi/blast_plus_docs) (version 2.14.0).
+The extracted subtelomeric repeat units were aligned to eachother and the _EPSPS-Cassette_ subtelomere repeat unit with [MUSCLE5](https://github.com/rcedgar/muscle) (version 5.1.0) before creating a tree with [RAXML-NG](https://github.com/amkozlov/raxml-ng) (version 1.1.0).

 #### Tree generation:
 [Eindica_Subtel_Tree](https://github.com/Scrumpis/Eindica_Subtel_EPSPS_CNV/tree/main/Eindica_Subtel_Tree) contains `Eindica_Subtel_Tree_V5.R` to create the below tree as well as the only needed source file, `Eindica_R_S_EPSPS_SubTels.afa.raxml.bestTree.clean_labels`.
 Make sure to change the working directory in the Rscript.

 ![image](https://github.com/Scrumpis/Eindica_Subtel_EPSPS_CNV/assets/91402988/3edaded2-90a5-4101-9193-1c84932aefa2)
-<sup><sub>The above plot shows the relatedness of subtelomeric sequences found on the glyphosate-resistant (R; red) and glyphosate-susceptible (S; blue) _E. indica_ genomes to the subtelomeric sequence found on the _EPSPS-cassette_ (green).
+<sup><sub>The above plot shows the relatedness of subtelomeric sequences found on the glyphosate-resistant (R; red) and glyphosate-susceptible (S; blue) _E. indica_ genomes to the subtelomeric sequence found on the _EPSPS-Cassette_ (green).
 Chromosomes at branch tips further from cassette are less related to cassette than chromosomes closer to cassette.
 Branch distance is based on BLAST similarity.
-The sequences with the highest relatedness to the _EPSPS-cassette_ subtelomere sequence on each chromosome were used as representative sequences to make a tree.</sub></sup>
+The sequences with the highest relatedness to the _EPSPS-Cassette_ subtelomere sequence on each chromosome were used as representative sequences to make a tree.</sub></sup>

 At the bottom of `Eindica_Subtel_Tree_V5.R` you will find the code for a version of the tree without the table legend, just for fun.